How Long Does It Take To Suffocate To Death

 Point of No Return

 After three to five minutes without oxygen, irreversible brain damage becomes almost certain.
 Neurons begin to die off en masse, leading to permanent cognitive and motor impairments.
-The heart may stop beating altogether, resulting in cardiac arrest.
+Also, the heart may stop beating altogether, resulting in cardiac arrest.
 Even if resuscitation is successful, the individual may be left with severe neurological deficits.

 Factors Influencing Suffocation Time